What Is a Manufacturer Buyback?

 To fully understand the legal implications of a buyback, you must know your rights under lemon law.
 When a manufacturer buys back a car, legal rules come into play.
 These rules protect both the previous owner and the new buyer.

 If an automaker refuses your claim even though your car qualifies under the law, you still have several options available.
 To begin with, revisit the lemon law to reconfirm your claim.
 Then you can request arbitration, but if the arbitration fails, you can file a lawsuit.
-Even if your car doesn’t meet your state’s lemon law rules, the Magnuson-Moss Warranty Act still protects you.
+Even if your car doesn’t meet your state’s lemon law rules, the federal Magnuson-Moss Warranty Act may still protect you.
 This law grants rights if the manufacturer doesn’t honor its warranty.
 This law can still allow you to sue for a refund, replacement, or damages.

 If the manufacturer is uncooperative, you can file complaints.
 Reach out to your state attorney general’s office.
 You can also contact the Better Business Bureau if the brand is a member.
 Federal regulators, like the Federal Trade Commission, are another option.
 These complaints sometimes push the manufacturer to settle quickly.